 "A member of our family has been asked to stay at home or 'self-isolate' What should we do?"

 The school would appreciate your full transparency, if through work or travel someone at home has been asked to self-isolate.
 This will facilitate suitable and safe decision making under the guidance of the Education Authority.
-In this situation, you should speak directly to Mrs Douglas or Mr Mulligan or email the school info account on email@example.com
+In this situation, you should speak directly to Mrs Watson or Mr Mulligan or email the school info account on firstname.lastname@example.org

 The 'Online Learning' page (link below) has been set up for teachers to make work available to pupils and their families now that our school has been closed.
 There is also a 'Home Learning' page with lots of activities for Nursery pupils.